 Should you happen to quickly find a tick embedded in your skin, don’t assume you have no chance of contracting Lyme disease or another tick-borne infection.

 The CDC states that a tick must be attached to a host for 24-48 hours to transmit Lyme disease.
-But a stated that the minimum attachment time for transmission of an infection has never been established.
+But a

 That study also brought to light six documented cases of Lyme disease that had been transmitted in less than 6 hours.
 Plus, the other diseases that ticks carry — such as babesiosis and bartonellosis — may occur within minutes after a tick has latched onto your skin.

 What does this mean for you?
 While the transmission risks may be lower the less time a tick is attached to you, the risk isn’t completely eliminated if you find an embedded tick and remove it before 24 hours has passed.